qmk/qmk_firmware/docs/serial_driver.md

                                    //  5: about 19200 baud
 #define SERIAL_USART_DRIVER UARTD1 // USART driver of TX and RX pin. default: UARTD1
 #define SERIAL_USART_TX_PAL_MODE 7 // Pin "alternate function", see the respective datasheet for the appropriate values for your MCU. default: 7
+#define SERIAL_USART_RX_PAL_MODE 7 // Pin "alternate function", see the respective datasheet for the appropriate values for your MCU. default: 7
+#define SERIAL_USART_TIMEOUT 100 // USART driver timeout. default 100
 ```

 You must also enable the ChibiOS `UART` with blocking api feature: